Photo: Audubon Vermont

 The Green Mountain Audubon Center's hiking trails are open year-round to the public daily from dawn until dusk.
 Nestled in the foothills of the Green Mountains, the 250-acre Green Mountain Audubon Center offers outstanding opportunities for exploration and discovery of the natural world of Vermont.
 Five miles of trails wind their way through a variety of natural communities including, northern hardwood forest, hemlock swamp, and the Huntington River.

-TRAIL MAPS are available at our trailhead kiosks, at the office building on Sherman Hollow Road, or to download online.
+TRAIL MAPS are available at our trailhead kiosks, at the Visitor Center on Sherman Hollow Road, or to download online.

 Want to plan a field trip or group outing?
-Please contact Debbie Archer.
+Please fill out our reservation request form.

 GPS works and will send you to the Audubon Office.